igor-stojanov/igor-stojanov/README.md

 # Hi there, I'm Igor Stojanov 👋
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning JavaScript, React.js, TypeScript, Node.js
+- 🌱 I’m currently learning JavaScript, React.js
 - 🚀 I’m looking to collaborate on the projects
 - ⚡ I love palying the guitar and singing
-- 📫 How to reach me stojanovigor99@hotmail.com
+- 📫 How to reach me stojanovi.vs@gmail.com

 ##